“Everyone” is an engineer. Developers and testers do not work on contradictory paradigms.

 - A right mix of technical practices which CI (Continuous integration), Automation of the UAT process, TDD (Test Driven Development).

-- Development Engineers – Continuous Testing with tests to include functional, performance, UI, API and more along with regression tests to ensure a comprehensive test coverage.
-Increase breadth of test coverage to cover more modules, units, and functionality.
+- Development Engineers – Continuous Testing with tests to include functional, performance, UI, API, and more along with regression tests to ensure comprehensive test coverage.
+Increase the breadth of test coverage to cover more modules, units, and functionality.

 - Operations Engineers - Continuous Integration environment so as to use the right tests.